 APPLYING TO CUNY

 You must apply online to CUNY through the CUNY Portal.
-We recommend that you use TELC's CUNY Application Worksheet to help you prepare.
 If you have questions see us in the office, Room C-354.

 TAKING THE CUNY ASSESSMENT TESTS

 Once accepted, you will be given a test date for the CUNY Assessment Tests.
 The test includes, reading, writing, and math.
 For information about the tests, including study guides, go to the CUNY web site.
 Materials for the new CAT-W writing test can be found there.